 A negative mindset can drain us of energy and motivation.
 It can leave us feeling ‘stuck’ in bad situations.
 We expend so much energy thinking about how we are limited, that we prevent ourselves from living.
 For me, this is especially the case with the limitations I feel as someone diagnosed with celiac disease.

 By switching to a more positive mindset, we permit ourselves to recognize our own strengths and ability to move through obstacles.
-It is through this mindset that my spouse and I have permitted ourselves to travel limitlessly with celiac and Crohn’s diseases and maintain vibrant, healthy lives.
+It is through this mindset that my partner and I pursue limitless travel with Celiac and Crohn’s diseases and maintain vibrant, healthy lives.

 Here are some strategies for bringing more awareness to your thoughts and increasing positivity: